 Discuss the last question as a class and then try to think of ways to improve your memory.

 Compare your ideas with the text on page 20.

 Test each other on your memories of information in the text.

-PDF version for easy printing: Past continuous and remembering forgetting
+PDF for easy saving and printing: Past continuous and remembering forgetting